Skip to content

 Function argument count mismatchadd(1, 2, 3) when fn add(a, b)warningerror

-Strict mode also warns about potential data loss from float narrowing:
+The compiler also warns about potential data loss from float narrowing in all modes (not just strict mode):

 tova